brajbans/Project_3/README.md

 ## Sources of Data

-Proposed data is sourced from ("Joshua C. Fjelstul, Ph.D."), a notice that the database is copyrighted ("© 2022 Joshua C. Fjelstul, Ph.D."), a link to the CC-BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/legalcode), and a link to this repository (https://www.github.com/jfjelstul/worldcup)
+The data is sourced from ("Joshua C. Fjelstul, Ph.D."), a notice that the database is copyrighted ("© 2022 Joshua C. Fjelstul, Ph.D."), a link to the CC-BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/legalcode), and a link to this repository (https://www.github.com/jfjelstul/worldcup)
 |No|Source|Link|File|
 |-|-|-|-|
 |1|Git Hub|https://github.com/jfjelstul/worldcup/tree/master/data-csv|goals.csv|